EChesters/DataVis/06_session/lecture_notes.md

         ]
 ```

+**MY NOTE:** this code allows an interactive legend to filter out based on the selection. (rather than filtering to only show something based on mouse location)

 The two charts are combined using [horizontal concatentation](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#hConcat), which we will consider in more detail in the next session.

 {(task|}Try clicking / shift-clicking on the coloured squares to see the effect if filtering in the main chart.
 Note that unlike conditional encoding, filtering results in dynamic readjustment of the vertical axis range so we can see trends in the low-volume crimes like "Drugs" and "Robbery".{|task)}